crdrost/nermal/examples/README.md

 # tagaloop
 I wrote `tagaloop` to manage my passwords file.
-It is substantially different from `ncrypt` and rather than having a Unix command-line interface, it runs a read-eval-print loop or REPL -- hence the 'loop' in the name.
+It is substantially different from `ncrypt` and rather than having a Unix command-line interface, it runs a read-eval-print loop -- hence the 'loop' in the name.
 It manages a file of tagged strings interactively, allowing you to grep across the tags with JavaScript regular expressions.
 Here's some example usage:

     drostie@signy:/tmp$ tagaloop example